harnitsignalfx/signalfx-fargate/apm/fargate/README.md

 # SignalFx APM Trace Generator Demo For AWS ECS Fargate

-This repo demonstrates a single AWS ECS Fargate task example of Splunk SignalFx APM in an ECS Fargate environment.
+This repo demonstrates a reference implemenation for a single AWS ECS Fargate task example of Splunk SignalFx APM.

-The single task spins up two containers:
+The single task spins up two ECS Fargate containers:
 #1 SignalFx-Agent - sidecar to observe ECS and relay traces to SignalFx
 #2 Trace-Generator - generates 1000 traces using two frameworks